10 Strategies to Build Resilience in Nursing and Protect Mental Health

 6. Engage in Reflective Practice

-This active engagement with your experiences contributes to a dynamic and robust resilience in nursing practice, fostering growth and learning from every situation.
-It helps define what does resilience mean in nursing on a personal level.
+This process encourages learning and growth.
+It helps make sense of challenging situations.
+It promotes a deeper understanding of one's own responses.
+This active engagement with your experiences contributes to a dynamic and robust resilience in nursing practice.
+It fosters growth and learning from every situation.

-Despite growing awareness, stigma surrounding mental health can still prevent nurses from seeking help.
+Stigma surrounding mental health can still prevent nurses from seeking help.
 However, accessing mental health services is a sign of strength, not weakness.
 Employee Assistance Programs (EAPs), online therapy platforms, and local mental health resources offer confidential support.

 8. Leverage Mentorship Opportunities